 The application works with the standard HF SSB radio transceiver.

 When you start, you will be guided by the configuration wizard of the software.
-From there, you’ll be guided to select the right properties for your radio.
+You’ll be directed to select the right properties for your radio.

 On the receiver and transmitter panel, you can view and receive all the encrypted messages, and there’s also a dedicated panel where you can fine-tune and identify the signal.
-You have three settings in this regard: Waterfall, FFT, or signal.
+You have three settings: Waterfall, FFT, or signal.

-Sure, you’ll need some knowledge about what the buttons do exactly, but overall, this app is for those passionate about radio and those who want to use the full potential of the app.
+Sure, you’ll need some knowledge about exactly what the buttons do, but overall, this app is for those passionate about radio who want to use the app’s full potential.